-Through Covid-19, Rawinia came across WellingtonNZ’s Covid-19 support and was connected to our Kaiwhakatupu Pakihi Māori (Māori business growth advisor) Hannah.
-She was able to access $5,000 in advisory funding, split across marketing strategy and financial advice – both through Māori service providers.
+Through Covid-19 Rawinia came across WellingtonNZ’s Covid-19 support and was connected to our Kaiwhakatupu Pakihi Māori (Māori business growth advisor) Hannah.
+She was able to access $5000 in advisory funding, split across marketing strategy and financial advice, and both through Māori service providers.

-But the support was more than just the funding to access business advice.
-Having a dedicated Māori business growth advisor, who can talk through your challenges and opportunities, and connect you with other people within Wellington’s Māori business support network “means everything”.
+But that support went further than the funding to access business advice.
+Having a dedicated Māori business growth advisor who can talk through your challenges and opportunities and connect you with other people within Wellington’s Māori business support network means everything, says Rawinia.

-Rawinia says: “She [Hannah] really listened.
-It wasn’t just someone on the end of the phone giving out vouchers.”
+“She [Hannah] really listened.
+It wasn’t just someone on the end of the phone giving out vouchers.

 “You’re looked at as not just being a business, but a Māori in business.
 It’s a supportive network and you can see it growing here in Wellington.”